 Standards for complex technologies require complex tests

 To be able to assess technologies, the meetings include tests and driving demonstrations.
 "We've already had trucks brake ahead of targets at Geneva Airport so that government representatives can get a feel for how they work and the respective risk levels," says Heiner Hunold, Head of Regulatory Affairs.
-In summer, Continental is working with partners to test autonomous driving shuttles in real-world operations - the so-called Reallabor Hamburg project.
+In summer,

 But it is becoming increasingly difficult to estimate worst-case scenarios, because the technologies are becoming more complex and the traffic situations more multi-layered.
 How, for example, do modern vehicles react under certain weather conditions?
 This is difficult to display physically, so companies like Continental will increasingly resort to virtual testing methods in the future, that means, software- and hardware-based simulations.
-In-use monitoring will also play an increasing role.
+In-service-monitoring and reporting will also play an increasing role.
 This means that types that have already been approved will be monitored during their use in traffic.

 From regulations for lane assist systems to fully autonomous driving.

 One example that the UNECE is currently working on is uniform regulations for the gradual development from lane-keeping systems to automated highway driving.
 Since 2014, for example, there have been standards for systems that enable assisted driving with lane-keeping assistants.
 The driver, however, remains fully responsible and must control the system and perform lane changes manually.